kasperpeulen/gist-generator/README.md

 https://github.com/kasperpeulen/dartpads

 Only the directories that are "dartpadable" will be converted to gists.
 This means that the directory contains a `web` directory.
-And that files in this directory can only be named `index.html,main.dart` or `styles.css`.
+And that files in this directory can only be named `index.html`, `main.dart` or `styles.css`.